aBiR1D/DataExtraction_NLP/README.md

 * PERSONAL PRONOUNS
 * AVG WORD LENGTH

- have been computed, and all the results have been stored in output.xlsx file.
+ have been computed, and all the results have been stored in output.csv file.

  And for the stopwords and positive, negative words respective text files have been used.